abhijithneilabraham/tableQA/README.md

 # tableQA
 AI Tool for querying natural language on tabular data.Built using QA models from [transformers](https://huggingface.co/transformers/model_doc/bert.html#tfbertforquestionanswering).

+Here is a detailed [blog](https://dev.to/abhijithneilabraham/tableqa-query-your-tabular-data-with-natural-language-39o) to understand how this works.

 A tabular data can be:

 - Dataframes